igneous-labs/inf-1.5/docs/v2/README.md

 ##### `release_yield`

+For the following instructions that are affected by yield release events and have write-access to `PoolState`

+- SyncSolValue (not affected, but included so that it can act as a permissionless crank to release yield if needed)
+- AddLiquidity
+- RemoveLiquidity
+- SwapExactIn
+- SwapExactOut
+- SwapExactInV2 (new)
+- SwapExactOutV2 (new)
+- WithdrawProtocolFeesV2 (new)

-For [all instructions that have write access to the `PoolState`](#migration-plan), immediately after verification, before running anything else, the instruction will run a `release_yield` subroutine which:
+Immediately after verification, before running anything else, the instruction will run a `release_yield` subroutine which:

 - calc `slots_elapsed = sysvar.clock.slot - pool_state.last_release_slot`
 - update `pool_state.withheld_lamports *= (1.0-rps)^slots_elapsed` where `rps` is `pool_state.rps` converted to a rate between 0.0 and 1.0